Find Affordable College Courses

 Garden City, NY

-Our analysis found Adelphi University to be the most popular school for general education students who want to pursue a master’s degree in New York.
+Our 2023 rankings named Adelphi University the most popular school in New York for general education students working on their master’s degree.
 Located in the large suburb of Garden City, Adelphi is a private not-for-profit college with a moderately-sized student population.

 Of the 69 students majoring in education at Adelphi, 14% are male and 86% are female.